 Read more about Georgia DOT's support for the project.

 Design is underway.
-Construction is anticipated to begin during the first quarter of 2015.
+Construction is anticipated to begin in 2015.

 Final Report Released

 Check out the detailed report that summarizes the vision for a transformed connector

 View the summary presentation on this site to learn more about the Connector transformation effort.

 Exchange ideas with others who want to enhance the appearance and experience of the Connector.